DinisB/DinisB/README.md

 <br>
 Most of the projects here are open source unless stated otherwise, so feel free to use them. <br>
-(Not that you would learn from it xD)
+(Not that you would learn from them xD)
 <br>

 ![Misaki](https://media1.tenor.com/m/xBfIUzRBC1AAAAAC/welcome-to-the-nhk-misaki.gif)
 <!--
 **DinisB/DinisB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.